 Psychiatric symptoms may increase during menstruation.
 In part, this is likely due to changing hormone levels and increasing nutrient demands.
 Should additional symptoms become apparent during this time, it may be beneficial to increase DEN by at least one full dose of 4 capsules/day for about one week.
 In subsequent cycles, taking the additional DEN starting a few days prior to menstruation through to its completion may be preventative.

 8.8.2 Physical illness

-Additional Daily Essential Nutrients may be beneficial when a person becomes ill with a cold, flu, or other illness.
+Additional DEN may be beneficial when a person becomes ill with a cold, flu, or other illness.
 Recurrent illness and infections are a sign of a weakened immune system.
-Increasing Daily Essential Nutrients by 4 capsules daily to support the immune system through illness may lead to faster recovery.
+Increasing DEN by 4 capsules daily to support the immune system through the illness may lead to faster recovery.

-Nutritional requirements are significantly increased during pregnancy and breastfeeding.
-The daily dose of Daily Essential Nutrients should be increased in relative proportion to daily caloric intake, particularly in individuals with psychiatric symptoms.
-An additional dose of 4 Daily Essential Nutrients capsules per day may be useful.
+Nutritional requirements are significantly increased during pregnancy and lactation.
+The daily dose of DEN should be increased at least in relative proportion to daily caloric intake, particularly in individuals with psychiatric symptoms.
+An additional dose of 4 DEN capsules per day may be useful.

 Significant hormonal changes accompany puberty and growth spurts (adolescent or childhood), and the body’s nutritional demands are often significantly increased during these times – a fact often evidenced by dramatic increases in appetite.
 To visualize the reality that metabolic demand for micronutrients is not strictly dependent on age or weight, consider that compared with an adult of average body weight, a teenager of equal weight may eat twice as much!
 Similarly, a small child may eat at least twice as much as an adult relative to body weight.